-Fatalities In Pediatric Patients With Prader-Willi Syndrome
+Sudden Death In Pediatric Patients With Prader-Willi Syndrome

-There have been reports of fatalities after initiating therapy with somatropin in pediatric patients with Prader-Willi syndrome who had one or more of the following risk factors: severe obesity, history of upper airway obstruction or sleep apnea, or unidentified respiratory infection.
+There have been reports of sudden death after initiating therapy with somatropin in pediatric patients with Prader-Willi syndrome who had one or more of the following risk factors: severe obesity, history of upper airway obstruction or sleep apnea, or unidentified respiratory infection.
 Male patients with one or more of these factors may be at greater risk than females.
 Patients with Prader-Willi syndrome should be evaluated for signs of upper airway obstruction and sleep apnea before initiation of treatment with somatropin.
 If, during treatment with somatropin, patients show signs of upper airway obstruction (including onset of, or increased, snoring) and/or new onset sleep apnea, treatment should be interrupted.
 All patients with Prader-Willi syndrome treated with somatropin should also have effective weight control and be monitored for signs of respiratory infection, which should be diagnosed as early as possible and treated aggressively [see CONTRAINDICATIONS].
 ZOMACTON is not indicated for the treatment of pediatric patients who have growth failure due to Prader-Willi syndrome.

 Increased Risk Of Neoplasms

-Monitor patients receiving ZOMACTON carefully for increased growth, or potential malignant changes, of preexisting nevi.
+Monitor all patients receiving ZOMACTON carefully for increased growth, or potential malignant changes, of preexisting nevi.
 Advise patients/caregivers to report marked changes in behavior, onset of headaches, vision disturbances and/or changes in skin pigmentation or changes in the appearance of pre-existing nevi.

 Glucose Intolerance And Diabetes Mellitus

 Treatment with somatropin may decrease insulin sensitivity, particularly at higher doses.
 New onset type 2 diabetes mellitus has been reported in patients taking somatropin.
 Previously undiagnosed impaired glucose tolerance and overt diabetes mellitus may be unmasked.
-Monitor glucose levels periodically in all patients receiving ZOMACTON, especially in those with risk factors for diabetes mellitus, such as obesity or a family history of diabetes mellitus.
+Monitor glucose levels periodically in all patients receiving ZOMACTON, especially in those with risk factors for diabetes mellitus, such as obesity, Turner syndrome, or a family history of diabetes mellitus.
 Patients with preexisting type 1 or type 2 diabetes mellitus or impaired glucose tolerance should be monitored closely.
 The doses of antidiabetic agents may require adjustment when ZOMACTON is initiated.

 Intracranial hypertension (IH) with papilledema, visual changes, headache, nausea, and/or vomiting has been reported in a small number of patients treated with somatropin.
 Symptoms usually occurred within the first eight (8) weeks after the initiation of somatropin.
 In all reported cases, IH-associated signs and symptoms resolved rapidly after cessation of therapy or a reduction of the somatropin dose.
 Fundoscopic examination should be performed routinely before initiating treatment with ZOMACTON to exclude preexisting papilledema, and periodically thereafter.
 If papilledema is observed by fundoscopy, treatment should be stopped.
 If somatropin-induced IH is diagnosed, treatment with ZOMACTON can be restarted at a lower dose after IH-associated signs and symptoms have resolved.
 Patients with Turner syndrome may be at increased risk for the development of IH.
-ZOMACTON is not indicated for the treatment of pediatric patients who have growth failure due to Turner syndrome.

 Serious systemic hypersensitivity reactions including anaphylactic reactions and angioedema have been reported with postmarketing use of somatropin products.
 Patients and caregivers should be informed that such reactions are possible and that prompt medical attention should be sought if an allergic reaction occurs [see CONTRAINDICATIONS].